A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: Discussion and Conclusions

 A condition such as $R=r$ or $R=(b_{1}/b_{2})r$ is physiologically highly unstable.
-Small variations in the kinetic parameters can switch the normal state into the chronic leukemic state and vice versa, if $R=r,$ and can switch the chronic state into the accelerated-acute phase and vice versa, if $R=(b_{1}/b_{2})r$.
+Small variations in the kinetic parameters can switch the healthy state into the chronic leukemic state and vice versa, if $R=r$, and can switch the chronic state into the accelerated-acute phase and vice versa, if $R=(b_{1}/b_{2})r$.
 Additionally, from a medical perspective, situations where $R=r$ and $R=(b_{1}/b_{2})r$ are practically undetectable.

-In terms of the system's biological growth parameters, the hematological states are characterized as follows:

-A diagram illustrating the transition from normal hematopoiesis to chronic and accelerated-acute stages in CML is presented in Figure \ref{fig:2}.
+In terms of the system's biological growth parameters, the hematological states are characterized as follows: A diagram illustrating the transition from healthy hematopoiesis to chronic and accelerated-acute stages in CML is presented in Figure \ref{fig:2}.
 Note that the length of the interval $\left[ r,\left( b_{1}/b_{2}\right) r\right] $\ corresponding to the chronic phase is $\left(b_{1}/b_{2}-1\right) r$\ and depends on the ratio $b_{1}/b_{2}.$ The larger the ratio $\ b_{1}/b_{2}$ \ is, the larger interval in which a patient's parameter $R$\ can lie in the chronic phase.
-It's important to recognize that the patient-related parameter $b_{1}/b_{2}$ represents the ratio of contributions of the normal and abnormal (leukemic) stem cells to the reduction of the intrinsic reaction rate $k_{1}$ (or the nonrestrictive growth rate) of the normal cell population, with the goal of restoring homeostasis.
-According to our model, values of parameter $R\ $ close to $r$\ correspond to the early stages of the disease, while values of $R$ \ close to $\left(b_{1}/b_{2}\right) r$\ indicate advanced stages of the disease moving towards the accelerated-acute phase.
+It's important to recognize that the patient-related parameter $b_{1}/b_{2}$ represents the ratio of contributions of the healthy and malignant (leukemic) stem cells to the reduction of the intrinsic reaction rate $k_{1}$ (or the nonrestrictive growth rate) of the healthy cell population, with the goal of restoring homeostasis.
+According to our model, values of parameter $R$ close to $r$\ correspond to the early stages of the disease, while values of $R$ close to $\left(b_{1}/b_{2}\right) r$\ indicate advanced stages of the disease moving towards the accelerated-acute phase.